jilliangmeehan/viatrix/content/notes/artifacts/sets/adventurer.md

 draft: false
 ---

+this set might be based on [herman](https://genshin-impact.fandom.com/wiki/Herman).

 ## [[notes/artifacts/flower of life|adventurer's flower]]
-*"A resilient flower that survived the harsh environment of an ancient city.
+*"A resilient flower that survived the harsh environment of [[an ancient city]].
 It is now proudly worn like a medal."*
 > The ambitious adventurer came across this resilient flower in the depths of a gloomy ruin.
 >
 > Moved by the sight of life sprouting in defiance of a lifeless land, he almost forgot about the treasures buried deep in the ruin.
 >
 > After pausing to ponder it for a while, the adventurer plucked the flower, wore it as a brooch, and ventured forth into the darkness.

+this could be about any ancient civilization — and it doesn't really matter, because the adventurer has clearly traveled all over the place. but "harsh environment" does make me think of [[sal vindagnyr]].

 ## [[notes/artifacts/plume of death|adventurer's tail feather]]
 *"The feather of an exotic bird rarely seen on this continent."*